efxtv/L3MON/README.md

 ## Notes
 When opening an issue, you **MUST** use the provided templates.
 Issues without this will not receive support quickly and will be put to the bottom of the figurative pile.

-Please have a look through the current issues, open and closed to see if your issue has been addressed before.
+Please look through the current issues, open and closed to see if your issue has been addressed before.
 If it's java related, it's most definitely been addressed - In short Use Java 1.8.0

 ## Screenshots
 | | | |